 The School of Nursing originated as a diploma program at Our Lady of the Lake Hospital in 1923.
 In 1990, Our Lady of the Lake College was established based on the recommendation of the nursing faculty.
 The diploma program was transitioned to an Associate of Science in Nursing program.
 The first class was admitted in 1990.
 As a result of changes in health care, the nursing faculty proposed transitioning the associate degree program into a Bachelor of Science in Nursing program.
 The College Board of Trustees approved this transition.
 The BSN program admitted its first class fall 2012.

-Applicants to the pre-licensure Bachelor of Science in Nursing program must complete an application specific to the BSN program.
-Applications are due on or before January 15 for the August class or July 15 for the January class.
+Applicants to the Bachelor of Science in Nursing program must complete an application specific to the BSN clinical program.
+Applications are due on or before January 15 for fall admission or July 15 for spring admission.

 Length of Program